Jan Guillou

-Jan Oskar Sverre Lucien Henri Guillou (/sv/, /fr/; born 17 January 1944) is a French-Swedish author and journalist.
+Jan Oskar Sverre Lucien Henri Guillou (/sv/, /fr/; born 17 January 1944) is a French-Swedish author, journalist and convicted spy.
+Guillou has been accused by some commentators of being an agent of the KGB.
 Guillou's fame in Sweden was established during his time as an investigative journalist, most notably in 1973 when he and co-reporter Peter Bratt exposed a secret, immoral and illegal intelligence organization in Sweden, Informationsbyrån (IB).
 He is still active within journalism as a column writer for the Swedish evening tabloid Aftonbladet.
 Among his books are a series of spy fiction novels about a spy named Carl Hamilton, and a trilogy of historical fiction novels about a Knight Templar, Arn Magnusson.
 He is the owner of one of the largest publishing companies in Sweden, Piratförlaget (Pirate Publishing), together with his wife, publisher Ann-Marie Skarp, and Liza Marklund.

 Life and career

 Guillou was born in Södertälje, Stockholm County, Sweden.
 His Breton-Swedish father, Charles Guillou (1922–2020), came to Sweden in 1941 as the son of a member of the French Resistance and head of the offices of Free France in Stockholm, and later became a journalist for the French nationwide daily newspaper L'Équipe.
 His mother, Marianne (née Botolfsen; 1922–2013), was of Norwegian descent.
 Guillou acquired French citizenship at birth and became a Swedish citizen in 1975.
 When Guillou's paternal grandfather was offered a position at the French embassy in Helsinki, Finland, his father decided to move with him and settled there.
 Guillou grew up with his mother and her new husband in Saltsjöbaden and Näsbypark outside of Stockholm.